 Nature Republic – Jeju Sparkling Cleansing Water

 Nature Republic does not get the respect they deserve.
-They have one most underrated K-beauty makeup removers around.
+They have one of most underrated K-beauty makeup removers around.
 The Jeju Sparkling Cleansing Water is a facial water cleanser and K-beauty makeup remover that uses sparkling water for instant hydration and deep cleansing.
 Therefore, this product cleans and moisturizes at the same time.
-It has a very pleasant smell (floral) and leaves your skin feeling soft.
+It has a delightful smell (floral) and leaves your skin feeling soft.
 The sparkling water comes from the Sanbang Springs from Jeju Mountain.
-The water contains Centella, Asiatica which helps plump up the skin, and ceramide which protects the skin’s barrier.
+The water contains Centella, Asiatica, which helps plump the skin, and ceramide, which protects the skin’s barrier.

 Price: 26,000 won ($22)